lyndon025/playtested/src/content/article/2023-10-18-engage-in-6v6-autobattles-with-an-array-of-iconic-mobile-suits--mobile-suit-gundam-uc-eng.md

 ---
-title: "Engage in 6v6 autobattles with an array of iconic mobile suits | MOBILE SUIT GUNDAM U.C.
-ENGAGE"
+author: lyndonguitar
+category: Review
-description: "MOBILE SUIT GUNDAM U.C.
+description: MOBILE SUIT GUNDAM U.C.
 ENGAGE is a Gacha 6v6 Autobattler game allowing players to engage in strategic battles featuring an array of beloved mobile suits and pilots.
-With its recent global release, this game is now accessible to fans worldwide."
+With its recent global release, this game is now accessible to fans worldwide.
+featured: false
 pubDate: 2023-10-18
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "mobile-suit-gundam-u.c.-engage"]
+tags:
-featured: false
+- taptap
+- mobile-suit-gundam-u.c.-engage
-thumb: ""
+thumb: ''
+title: Engage in 6v6 autobattles with an array of iconic mobile suits | MOBILE SUIT GUNDAM U.C.
+ENGAGE
 ---

 MOBILE SUIT GUNDAM U.C.
 ENGAGE is a Gacha 6v6 Autobattler game allowing players to engage in strategic battles featuring an array of beloved mobile suits and pilots.
 With its recent global release, this game is now accessible to fans worldwide.